haydenmbradley/power-outage-machine-learning/README.md

 | West                | 27.14         | 78.48        |
 | West North Central  | 16.28         | 47.79        |

+This table shows that `OUTAGE.DURATION` varies considerably across `CLIMATE.REGION`, pointing to the fact that it might be an important feature for prediction.
+This is likely because the region captures underlying factors such as weather patterns, infrustructure, and population dynamics, that impact outages.

 #### Outage Duration by Climate

 | Climate              | Mean Duration | Std Duration |